apache/flink/docs/dev/connectors/twitter.md

 The `TwitterSource` emits strings containing a JSON object, representing a Tweet.

-The `TwitterExample` class in the `flink-examples-streaming` package shows a full example how to use the `TwitterSource`.
+The `TwitterExample` class in the `flink-examples-streaming` package shows a full example of how to use the `TwitterSource`.

 By default, the `TwitterSource` uses the `StatusesSampleEndpoint`.
 This endpoint returns a random sample of Tweets.
 There is a `TwitterSource.EndpointInitializer` interface allowing users to provide a custom endpoint.